 Recommendation: I highly recommend Siteground.
 Since switching to Siteground a few years ago, the speed of my website has dramatically increased.
 They also offer free HTTPS certificate and the customer service is outstanding.
 I used to have to wait days for my old host to fix problems.
 Now most of my issues have been fixed in just a couple hours.
 Click here to see more about what Siteground has to offer.

-Search engines read the ALT tags on your images and not only uses them to rank your page overall, but they are basically keywords for your images if a client does an image search.
+Search engines read the ALT tags on your images and not only uses them to rank your page overall, but they are basically another set of keywords for your images if a client does an image search.

 Optimize Your Images